 What you can do

 If you see someone you think might be a victim please contact the Modern Slavery Helpline 0800 0121 700, Crimestoppers on 0800 555 111 or the police on 101.

-As part of our commitment to stamp out Modern Slavery in Gloucestershire we will be rolling out online training for residents.
+As part of our commitment to stamp out Modern Slavery in Gloucestershire we will be rolling out online training.
 So far over 500 staff from GASP organisations have completed this training, and soon it will be available to all - from community groups to Parish and Town Councils and everyone in between.